prempujari/html-introduction/README.md

 </html>
 ```
 ### Head tag
-The Head element provides information about the document.
+The Head tag provides information about the document.
 This element can contain the title of the document, meta information, scripts and style.

 ```html
 <!doctype html>